 My method for day trading the EURUSD is covered in the EURUSD Day Trading Course and includes more than 11 hours of content covering all aspects of successful day trading.

-How Many Hours I Worked as a Day Trader When at a Propriety Day Trading Firm
+How Many Hours I Worked When at a Proprietary Day Trading Firm

 My day trading career started at a proprietary day trading firm.
 A “prop firm” hires traders and provides them with capital.
 In exchange, the firm takes a cut of the profits.
 If you don’t make good profits, you are cut loose.
 I traded on a prop firm floor for about 6 years, and continually got more and more capital to day trade with (into seven figures).